Food Assistance Heading to Hurricane Hit Puerto Rico and U.S. Virgin Islands Households

 - USDA Foods are being used in both territories for congregate feeding in shelters.
 This assistance has been critical to their ability to provide meals to families that have been displaced by the hurricanes.

-- Flexibilities for Special Supplemental Nutrition Program for Women, Infants and Children (WIC) participants in both Puerto Rico and the U.S. Virgin Islands have also been provided to assist women and children in getting the nutritional support they need.
+- Flexibilities for Special Supplemental Nutrition Program for Special Supplemental Nutrition Program for Women, Infants, and Children participants in both Puerto Rico and the U.S. Virgin Islands have also been provided to assist women and children in getting the nutritional support they need.
 Given that certain prescribed foods are in short supply on both islands, USDA will continue to work with the territories to ensure that families are able to utilize their benefits on foods that are currently available.

 - Schools are expected to be closed in Puerto Rico for a month or more; they may be able to open sooner in the U.S. Virgin Islands.
 USDA stands ready to work with both territories on waivers/flexibilities to ensure that school meals can be made easily available when schools open.